✨🎤 The CyberCup Show returns on 13 February 2026!

 • GDPR and personal data on site

-• NIS2 and sectorial obligations
+• NIS2 and sector requirements

-• Traceability and data integrity
+• Data traceability and integrity

 • Incident management and notification

-Social Engineering Focus
+Focus on Social Engineering

-• Sector-targeted phishing
+• Sector-specific phishing

 • CEO fraud/fake orders